A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Processing Information in Two or More Dimensions

+The SP Computer Model as it is now works only with one-dimensional patterns.
+This is good for modelling such things as natural language texts, grammars for natural or artificial languages, or logical or mathematical expressions, but it is not well-suited to the representation and processing of such things as photographs, paintings, drawings, and diagrams.

-The main motive for introducing 2D patterns into the SP system is to facilitate the representation and processing of such things as photographs, paintings, drawings, and diagrams.
-They may also serve in the representation and processing of procedures that operate in parallel \cite[Sections V-G, V-H, and V-I, and Appendix C]{sp_autonomous_robots}.
-And, as we shall see in the next subsection, 2D patterns can play a useful part in the representation and processing of 3D structures.
+Those last-mentioned kinds of entity provide the main motive for introducing 2D SP-patterns into the SP System.
+But 2D SP-patterns may also serve in the definition and execution of procedures that operate in parallel \cite[Sections V-G, V-H, and V-I, and Appendix C]{sp_autonomous_robots}, and, as described in Section \ref{modelling_3d_structures_section}, 2D SP-patterns can play a useful part in the representation and processing of 3D structures.

-It is a simple enough matter to add 2D patterns to the SP system.
-What is more challenging is how to generalise such things as the building of SP-multiple-alignments with 2D patterns, how to represent SP-multiple-alignments of 2D patterns on a 2D computer screen or a printed page, and unsupervised learning with 2D patterns.
+It is a simple enough matter to add 2D SP-patterns to the SP System.
+What is more challenging is how the concept of SP-multiple-alignment may be generalised to incorporate 2D SP-patterns as well as 1D SP-patterns, how to represent SP-multiple-alignments which include 2D SP-patterns on a 2D computer screen or a printed page, and how unsupervised learning may work with 2D SP-patterns as well as 1-D SP-patterns.

-We can get some clues from how digital photographs that overlap each other may be stitched together to create a panorama.
-However, it seems unlikely that software that is designed for the stitching together of overlapping pictures will have the flexibility needed to achieve the 2D equivalent of the processes in SP71 that can find good full and partial matches between two patterns, including situations where there are substantial differences between the patterns (Appendix \ref{full_and_partial_matches_appendix}).
+Some clues may be gleaned from how, in digital photography, pictures that overlap each other may be stitched together to create a panorama.
+However, it seems unlikely that software that is designed for the stitching together of overlapping pictures will have the flexibility needed to achieve the 2D equivalent of the processes in SP71 that can find good full and partial matches between two 1D SP-patterns, including cases where there are substantial differences between the SP-patterns (\ref{full_and_partial_matches_appendix}).

-Generalising the pattern-matching processes in SP71 to work well with 2D patterns is likely to be a significant challenge.
+Generalising that process is likely to be a significant challenge.
 It is likely also that any reasonably good solution will absorb quite a lot of computing power.
-To achieve useful speeds in processing, it is likely that high levels of parallel processing will be required (Section \ref{high_parallel_sp_machine_section}).
+To achieve useful speeds in processing, it is likely that high levels of parallel processing will be required, as noted in Section \ref{is_parallel_processing_needed_section}.

-\subsection{Modelling structures in three dimensions}
+\subsection{Modelling Structures in Three Dimensions}

-At first sight, the obvious way to model 3D structures in the SP system is to add 3D patterns to the system.
-But that is probably a step too far, partly because of the complexity of matching patterns in three-dimensions and the difficulty of representing SP-multiple-alignments of 3D patterns, and partly for reasons described here:
+At first sight, the obvious way to model 3D structures in the SP System is to add 3D SP-patterns to the system.
+But that is probably a step too far, partly because of the complexity of matching patterns in three-dimensions and the difficulty of representing SP-multiple-alignments of 3D SP-patterns, and partly for reasons described here:

 \begin{quote}

 ``Patterns in one or two dimensions may serve well enough to represent concepts with three or more dimensions.
 There is a long tradition of representing buildings and other engineering artifacts with two-dimensional plans and elevations.'' \cite[Section 13.2.2]{wolff_2006}.